espressif/esp-idf/examples/peripherals/i2s/i2s_basic/i2s_std/README.md

 ### Configure the Project

-There are simplex mode and duplex mode can be chosen in this example, setting `EXAMPLE_I2S_DUPLEX_MODE` to `0` will adopt the simplex mode, otherwise it will adopt the full-duplex mode.
+There are simplex mode and duplex mode can be chosen in this example, you can choose the mode in the menuconfig or just setting `EXAMPLE_I2S_DUPLEX_MODE` derectly, when `EXAMPLE_I2S_DUPLEX_MODE` is `0` the example will adopt the simplex mode, otherwise it will adopt the full-duplex mode.

 Note that ESP32-S2 simplex mode is not available because this example requires both TX & RX channels, however, ESP32-S2 has only one I2S controller and the simplex TX & RX channels can't coexist in a same controller.
 By the way, the simplex TX & RX channels can't coexist on ESP32 as well, but ESP32 has two I2S controllers so the simplex TX & RX channels can be registered on the different I2S controllers.